 What is there to eat in Waikiki?

 Waikiki has practically every type of food you can imagine.
-You’ll find all kinds of Asian food, Hawaiian food, American chain restaurants, fast food, steakhouses, and so much more.
+You’ll find all kinds of Asian food, Hawaiian food, American chain restaurants, Kona coffee shops, fast food, shave ice, steakhouses, and so much more.

 And there is a wide array of prices.
-You’ll find super fancy (read expensive) restaurants frequented by celebrities but you’ll also find super casual cafes and food trucks.
+You’ll find super fancy (read expensive) fine dining restaurants frequented by celebrities (many of them have live music) but you’ll also find super casual cafes and food trucks.

 Where do the locals eat in Waikiki?